reduxjs/redux-toolkit/docs/usage/usage-guide.md

 This means the store setup code itself is a bit shorter and easier to read, and also that you get good default behavior out of the box.

-The simplest way to use is it is to just pass the root reducer function as a parameter named `reducer`:
+The simplest way to use it is to just pass the root reducer function as a parameter named `reducer`:

 ```js
 import { configureStore } from 'redux-starter-kit'